Skip to content

 Read time

-10 minutes
+7 minutes

 Doing business in Singapore

-Singapore, officially called the Republic of Singapore, is an island city-state located in Southeast Asia, north of the equator and close to the southern tip of the Malay Peninsula.
+Singapore, officially the Republic of Singapore, is an island city-state located in Southeast Asia, north of the equator and close to the southern tip of the Malay Peninsula.
 It is separated from Indonesia by the Singapore Strait and from Malaysia by the Straits of Johor.

 Singapore is a member of several international trade alliances, including the World Trade Organization (WTO), Asia-Pacific Economic Cooperation (APEC) and the Association of Southeast Asian Nations (ASEAN).

+In TMF Group’s Global Business Complexity Index (GBCI) 2026, Singapore ranked as the world’s 47th most complex jurisdiction, and is considered one of the simplest jurisdictions for doing business in Asia Pacific.
 However, doing business in Singapore is not without its challenges, which include rising business costs, labour shortages and strict adherence to regulatory compliance.

-Fast facts
+Fast facts:

-• GDP (current US$) – In 2022, Singapore had a GDP of US$466.79 bn (World Bank)
+• In 2024, Singapore had a GDP of US$547.39bn [World Bank]

-• Currency – Singapore dollar (sign: S$; code: SGD)
+• Currency – Singapore Dollar (Sign: S$; Code: SGD)

 • Language – English, Mandarin, Malay, Tamil

-• Type of government – Unitary parliamentary republic
+• Type of government – Unitary Parliamentary Republic

-• Population – 5.92 million (National Population and Talent Division, 2023)
+• Population – 6.11 million [National Population and Talent Division, 2025]

-• Key sectors – Electronics, chemicals, financial services, energy, life sciences, information and communications technology (ICT)
+• Key sectors: electronics, chemicals, financial services, energy, life sciences, information and communications technology (ICT)

-The benefits of doing business in Singapore
+Advantages of doing business in Singapore

-Some of the benefits of doing business in Singapore include:
+The main benefits of doing business in Singapore include:

 A skilled workforce

-Quality of life
+A good quality of life

 World-class infrastructure